 The goal: matching the lower bound with an upper bound.
 The connectivity: complete.
 The model: synchronous message passing.
 The task: consensus.
 The challenge: crash faults.

-- a) Suppose each node maintains a bit $p_i$ .
-In each round, each node sends its bit to all other nodes and sets it to 0 if it received a $0.^2$ Show that if a node receives messages from the same set of senders either all with opinion 0 or all with opinion 1 in two consecutive rounds, all nodes have the same bit $p_i$ . - b) Use this observation to construct a synchronous consensus algorithm tolerating an arbitrary number of faults. - c) Prove that the algorithm is correct and terminates in at most f+3 rounds in executions with at most f faults (if necessary, modify your algorithm to achieve this property). - d)\ Modify the algorithm to terminate in f + 2 rounds!
+a) Suppose each node maintains a bit p_i .
+In each round, each node sends its bit to all other nodes and sets it to 0 if it received a $0.^2$ Show that if a node receives messages from the same set of senders in two consecutive rounds and either all are opinion 0 or all are opinion 1, all nodes have the same bit p_i .

+- b) Use this observation to construct a synchronous consensus algorithm tolerating an arbitrary number of faults. - c) Prove that the algorithm is correct and terminates in at most f + 3 rounds in executions with at most f faults (if necessary, modify your algorithm to achieve this property). - d) Modify the algorithm to terminate in f + 2 rounds!